-If you’re unsure whether your Moline house has unhealthy indoor air quality (IAQ), it likely does.
+If you’re uncertain whether your Moline house has bad indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more contaminated than outdoors, which could create long-term health problems.
+In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times worse than outdoors, which can create long-term health issues.

-We’ve compiled a list of the most frequent causes of inferior IAQ, the problems they cause and how you can remedy these indoor air pollutants.
-If you’re worried about the air inside your house, we suggest consulting with a specialist like Freed Heating & Air Conditioning about which solutions are ideal for your house.
+We’ve made a list of the most frequent origins of bad IAQ, the issues they create and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your residence, we recommend consulting with a expert like Freed Heating & Air Conditioning about which solutions are best for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from everyday household products.
+Volatile organic compounds, or VOCs, are fumes leaked by regular household things.

 • Furniture